hbctraining/scRNA-seq_online/schedule/README.md

    3. [Theory of PCA](../lessons/05_theory_of_PCA.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
          <br>Before we can begin the next steps of the workflow, we need to make sure you have a good understanding of Principal Components Analysis (PCA).
-This methodv will be utilized in the scRNA-seq analysis workflow, and this foundation will help you better navigate those steps and interpretation of results.<br><br>
+This method will be utilized in the scRNA-seq analysis workflow, and this foundation will help you better navigate those steps and interpretation of results.<br><br>
         </details>

    4. [Normalization and regressing out unwanted variation](../lessons/06_SC_SCT_normalization.md)